TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 We try to make this workshop as accessible to everybody as possible.
 If we can help you in any way, please
 [get in touch](#contact) and we will attempt to provide.
-We will prepare the venue to be **wheelchair-accessible** upon request.
+We will prepare the venue to be **wheelchair-accessible upon request**.

 ### Recordings